Percyjackson-ck/PrepStack-AI-Assistant-/DIGITALOCEAN_DEPLOYMENT.md

 # DigitalOcean App Platform Deployment Guide

-This guide covers how to deploy the RAG Stack Generator to DigitalOcean App Platform - the easiest and most recommended way.
+This guide covers how to deploy the RAG Stack Generator to DigitalOcean App Platform - a full-stack application in a single deployment.

 ## 🚀 DigitalOcean App Platform Deployment

 ### Why App Platform?
 - ✅ **Easiest deployment** - No server management required
+- ✅ **Full-stack in one** - Backend and frontend served together
 - ✅ **Automatic HTTPS** - SSL certificates handled automatically
 - ✅ **Auto-scaling** - Scales based on traffic
 - ✅ **GitHub integration** - Auto-deploy on push
 - ✅ **Built-in monitoring** - Logs and metrics included
 - ✅ **Managed infrastructure** - No server maintenance

+### Application Architecture
+Your RAG Stack Generator is a **unified full-stack application**:
+- **Backend**: Express.js API serving `/api/*` routes
+- **Frontend**: React app served as static files from the same server
+- **Single deployment**: One component handles everything
+- **Production mode**: Backend serves pre-built frontend files

 ### Prerequisites
 1. GitHub repository with your code